Marinika Tepić: League of Social Democrats of Vojvodina

 The LSV contested the 2014 Serbian parliamentary election on the list of former Serbian president Boris Tadić.
-Tepić received the sixth position on the list and was elected when it won eighteen mandates.
+Tepić received the sixth position on the list and was elected when Tadić's alliance won eighteen mandates.
 Her first term in the national assembly was brief; she resigned her seat soon after the assembly convened in order to continue serving on the provincial executive.

 For the 2016 parliamentary election, Tepić received the eleventh position on a coalition list that included the LSV, the Liberal Democratic Party (LDP) and the Social Democratic Party (SDS).
 She was re-elected when the list won thirteen mandates.
 The Progressive Party and its allies won the election, and Tepić served in opposition; this notwithstanding, she was appointed as head of the assembly's committee on European integration.
 She was also a deputy member of the administrative committee, (Note: Formally known as the Committee on Administrative, Budgetary, Mandate, and Immunity Issues.) the committee on the rights of the child, and the committee on human and minority rights and gender equality; a substitute member of Serbia's delegation to the parliamentary dimension of the Central European Initiative; and a member of the parliamentary friendship groups with Germany, Italy, and The Netherlands.

 Tepić resigned from the LSV in January 2017, in protest against party leader Nenad Čanak's decision to contest the 2017 Serbian presidential election rather than supporting the candidacy of Saša Janković.
 She served afterward on Janković's political committee.
 Janković ultimately finished second against Aleksandar Vučić.
 In April 2017, having lost her party affiliation, Tepić was removed from her committee assignments in the national assembly at the LSV's discretion.